ALTUS-Community/SolutionStarters/Tools/POL-TO-ALTUS-Migration/3.SharePoint-Migration/Readme.md

 Copy the link, open in a browser, and sign in with tenant admin credentials.

+## Setup Requirements

+Before running any migration scripts, you must configure two essential files:

+### 1. Configure the Schema File (`data_schema.xml`)

+The schema file defines the target Dynamics 365 entities and fields. **Maintain this file using the MS Configuration Migration Tool (CMT):**

+1. Open the **Configuration Migration Tool** on your local machine
+2. Load the existing `data_schema.xml` file
+3. Modify entities and fields as needed to match your D365 customizations
+4. Save the updated schema back to `data_schema.xml`
+5. Verify that all entities and fields used in your field mappings are present

+**Alternatively**, you can export a fresh schema directly from your D365 environment and replace the existing file.

+**Why?** Using the CMT ensures your schema is valid and matches your D365 customizations, preventing validation errors during import.

+### 2. Configure the Field Mapping File (`export.config.json`)

+The mapping file controls how SharePoint fields are transformed to D365 attributes:

+1. Open `export.config.json`
+2. For each SharePoint list being migrated, add an entry to the `lists` array
+3. Map each SharePoint field to its corresponding D365 attribute
+4. Define value transformations (choiceMap, thresholds, multipliers, etc.)
+5. Verify field names match the schema exactly (case-sensitive)

+See the **Configuration Files** section below for detailed examples and syntax.

 ## Quick Start - Two Options

 ### Option 1: Use the Migration Orchestrator (Recommended)